-Some of the most beautiful gardens on the planet are the front yards or back yards of classic and historic US hotels, including some featured in films such as Citizen Kane and some designed by Frederick Law Olmstead Jr., one of the designers of New York’s Central Park.
+Some of the most beautiful gardens on the planet are the front yards or back yards of classic and historic US hotels.
+They include gardens featured in films such as Citizen Kane and some designed by Frederick Law Olmstead Jr., one of the designers of New York’s Central Park.

 Here’s where to smell the roses coast-to-coast.

-The gardens at this historic resort were built in 1918, when the hotel founder asked the Olmsted Brothers, John Charles and Frederick Law Olmsted Jr., – who helped design New York City’s Central Park – to design the grounds to be as artistic, memorable, and unique as the resort.
-Using primarily native grasses, flowers, and trees, they designed elaborate gardens and walkways.
+The gardens at this historic resort (pictured above) were built in 1918, when the hotel founder asked the Olmsted Brothers, John Charles and Frederick Law Olmsted Jr., – who helped design New York City’s Central Park – to design the grounds to be as artistic, memorable, and unique as the resort.
+Using primarily native grasses, flowers, and trees, these legendary landscape artists designed elaborate gardens and walkways.

 The resort’s historian has records of original plantings which included over 800 varieties of plants in the front gardens alone.
 Many of the trees and landscaping reflect what was planted decades ago, still flourishing today.